bbauska/UC-Davis-JS-Basics/readme.md

 Uncaught reference error, newVar is not defined.
 Use strict will keep me from accidentally forgetting the var keyword.
 What?
 I've been writing code since 1978 and this is so Basic.
-If I put that in, it\'ll work just fine.
+If I put that in, it&apos;ll work just fine.
 There we go.
 Now, again, this was something that came out as part of ES5 back in 2009.
-That\'s an interesting and useful (?) tool to keep Basics from doing this.
+That&apos;s an interesting and useful (?) tool to keep Basics from doing this.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 473. iife - variable scope (261) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->